UnclearMist/UnclearMist.github.io/_posts/2020-09-29-beef-rendang.md

     * 6 tbsp of desicated coconut
     * 1 tbsp of sugar
     * salt to taste
-    * 250g of white rice
+    * 1 mug of white rice - [Why do I use mugs as a measure?](https://cookingwithjodes.co.uk/tips%20and%20tricks/2021/01/24/measuring-cooking-rice/)
     * 3 tbsp of desicated coconut
     * The remainder of the coconut milk